 - Comment containing text: selects transactions with comments containing a text snippet. - Type: selects (all) or a single one of the transaction types... - Initial: Balance allocated when account was created. - Adjustment: Manual adjustment by an administrator.
-See Section 4.4.4.8, "Financial" [94]. - Deposit: Adjustment of balance at a Point-of-Sale. - External: Increment of balance by transferring funds from an external account.
-See Section 3.10.8, "Transfer Money" [74]. - Transfer: Increment or decrement of balance by transferring credit to another user.
-See Section 3.10.7, "Transfer Credit" [73]. - Voucher: Increment of balance by redeeming a voucher. - Queue: A delegator transaction as part of a Delegated Print where the document and delegate info is retrieved from an External Supplier and printed to a Proxy Printer managed by a Third Party Print Management System (TPPMS).
+See Section 4.4.4.8, "Financial" [95]. - Deposit: Adjustment of balance at a Point-of-Sale. - External: Increment of balance by transferring funds from an external account.
+See Section 3.10.8, "Transfer Money" [75]. - Transfer: Increment or decrement of balance by transferring credit to another user.
+See Section 3.10.7, "Transfer Credit" [74]. - Voucher: Increment of balance by redeeming a voucher. - Queue: A delegator transaction as part of a Delegated Print where the document and delegate info is retrieved from an External Supplier and printed to a Proxy Printer managed by a Third Party Print Management System (TPPMS).
 The transaction appears as Queue Usage item in the list.
 Print status and cost are retrieved from the TPPMS.
 The cost will be 0.00 when the status is "Pending (external)", "Expired" or "Canceled".
 When status is "Completed" the cost will be known.
 Currently External Supplier TPPMS PaperCut is supported.

 - Printer: A transaction for proxy printing.
 When the Proxy Printer is solely managed by SavaPage the costs are according to the specified Printer Costs.
 When the Proxy Printer is additionally managed by a Third Party Print Management System, status and cost are retrieved from that system and displayed just like the previously discussed Queue Usage item. - Select a creation Period by entering a From and To date.
 Tap the x button after a date to clear it.
-See this example Data Selection Dialog. - Transactions can be sorted Ascending or Descending by creation Date or Type. - The list is refreshed, and the selection applied, after you push the Apply button. - The Default button resets the selection items to their default values. - The PDF and CSV buttons downloads the User List in their respective formats, using the selection item values. - The minus icon collapses the Select and Sort section.
+See this example Data Selection Dialog. - Transactions can be sorted Ascending or Descending by creation Date or Type. - The list is refreshed, and the selection applied, after you push the Apply button. - The Default button resets the selection items to their default values. - The PDF and CSV buttons downloads the Transaction List in their respective formats, using the selection item values. - See Section C.2.3.2.9, "POST /reports/accounttrx" [313] on how to download these lists with the RESTful Admin Service. - The minus icon collapses the Select and Sort section.